PromptoZ9/finance_manager_2.0/README.md

-# 💰 Personal Finance Manager
+# 💰 Personal Finance Manager — Web-Based Expense Tracker with Multi-User Support

-A simple Django-based personal finance tracking application that allows users to record, categorize, and manage their income and expenses.
-Built with Django and MySQL as the backend database.
+A full-featured personal finance tracking web application built using Django and MySQL.
+This upgraded version supports multi-user login, allowing each user to manage and export their own income and expense records securely.
+The project also implements clean UI sections and interactive forms using Bootstrap.

 ## 📌 Features